hechinger/TuitionTracker2025/README.md

 This project integrates most notably with the following external services/libraries:

 - **[Clerk](https://clerk.com/)** for authentication and user management.
 Clerk handles sign-in, sign-up, and session management with full React and Next.js support.
 See their guide for integrating [Clerk + Next.js Guide](https://clerk.com/docs/quickstarts/nextjs).
-Which routes are protected is determined in `src/middleware.ts`.
+Which routes are protected is determined in [`src/middleware.ts`](./src/middleware.ts).

 - **[next-intl](https://next-intl-docs.vercel.app/)** for internationalization (i18n).
 This library provides a simple way to manage translations and locale-based routing in Next.js projects.
 Check out their guide for [integrating with next-intl](https://next-intl-docs.vercel.app/getting-started/app-router).
-Which routes are localized is determined in `src/middleware.ts`.
-Note that all localized routes have to be under the `src/app/[locale]/` directory.
+Which routes are localized is determined in [`src/middleware.ts`](./src/middleware.ts).
+Note that all localized routes have to be under the [`src/app/[locale]/`](./src/app/[locale]) directory.

 - **[Neon](https://neon.tech/)** as a fully managed PostgreSQL database.
 Neon supports serverless connections and works well with edge functions and modern hosting platforms like Vercel.
 Check out the [Neon Docs](https://neon.tech/docs/introduction).
 For the purposes of this project, we just treat it like a managed PostgreSQL database ([their web dashboard is pretty handy though](https://console.neon.tech/)).

+- **[Vercel Blob](https://vercel.com/docs/vercel-blob)** for storing and serving uploaded images.

-These services are configured primarily using environment variables and `src/middleware.js`.
+These services are configured primarily using environment variables and [`src/middleware.js`](./src/middleware.ts).

 ## Database structure